Pepsi Refresh

 The Bet

-That's a specific tonal challenge.
+The tonal challenge was specific.
 The copy had to be warm without being saccharine, civic without being preachy, and distinctly Pepsi without letting the brand overshadow the people and ideas it was supposed to be celebrating.
 The moment it felt like advertising, the whole premise collapsed.

 "$20 million.
 1,000 funded ideas.
 87 million votes cast.
 Pepsi jumped from #16 to #5 among America's most reputable brands."IxDA Best in Category, Connecting — 2012